Jason Koon: Triton Poker Series

+Poker Go Tour Titles

 Personal life

 Koon became engaged to Bianca Armstrong after three years of dating.
 The couple first met while on the track and field team at West Virginia Wesleyan College.
 They married on October 26, 2019, at the Redwood Cathedral at Ventana Big Sur, California.
 They welcomed their first child in September 2021.

 Sponsorships

 In October 2017, Jason Koon was announced as a member of partypoker’s team pro.
 In August 2021, Koon left partypoker.

 He also works as a coach on RunItOnce.

 In October 2021 at the 2021 World Series of Poker, Koon was announced as a GGPoker Global Ambassador.